-The key is to be creative and think about ways you can differentiate from other offerings sponsors might be seeing.
+The key is to be creative and consider ways to differentiate from other offerings sponsors might be seeing.

 3. Make It Clear

-Your event sponsorship packages will only sell if potential sponsors understand exactly what they will receive once they make a purchase.
+Your event sponsorship packages will only sell if potential sponsors understand exactly what they’ll receive once they make a purchase.
 They’ll also need to know how to become eligible for each package.
-Clarity is your friend here.
+Here, clarity is your friend.

-Spell out every package benefit, perk, and requirement in crystal clear language.
+Start by spelling out every package benefit, perk, and requirement in crystal-clear language.
 Potential sponsors should never have to guess at what they’ll receive in exchange for a portion of their company’s budget.
 This is especially true when selling sponsorships for large sums of money.